 - Real Person Cameo: Many Welsh rugby players, and British TV stars, have appeared in Pontyberry as themselves.

 - Running Gag: Several, including:

 - "Dai Davies or Dai Kosh?"

 Character 1: "Thomas, Thomas, Evans and Thomas".

 - Slap-Slap-Kiss: Stella and Michael are heading this way.

 - Status Quo Is God: Three major events from the Series 1 finale were retconned as early as Episode 2 of Series 2

 - Stella's pregnancy: She wasn't pregnant, she only thought she was because she missed her period.

-- Luke moving to Canada: His criminal record is discovered and he's deported back to Pontyberry
+- Luke moving to Canada: His criminal record is discovered and he's deported back to Pontyberry.

 - Bobby leaving Pontyberry to live with his boyfriend Steven: Steven cheats on him and he moves back.

 - Who's Your Daddy?: At the end of Series 1, Stella sleeps with Rob Morgan and falls pregnant, leaving her to wonder if he or Sean is the father.
-Turns out she's not pregnant, just missed a period and thought she was, but only after confessing to both Sean and Rob about the baby.
+It turns out she's not pregnant, just missed a period and thought she was, but only after confessing to both Sean and Rob about the baby.